 Since the late 2000s, ACET has been calling for a paradigm shift on Africa’s development: a call for African economies to go beyond growth to transform!

 African countries need a regular mechanism for sharing ideas and best practices, developing synergies in knowledge and skills, jointly mobilizing resources for research and implementation and creating transnational narratives to generate support and enthusiasm for proven policy interventions.
 Private sector firms and civil society organizations also want to build meaningful working relationships with public officials at the national and intergovernmental levels that focus on the design and promulgation of a positive economic agenda.

-To meet these aims, ACET’s Coalition for Transformation will be the first post-2015 platform to offer participants:
+To meet these aims, ACET’s Pan-African Coalition for Transformation (PACT) will be the first post-2015 platform to offer participants: